mdo/code-guide/index.md

 ```

 <div markdown="1">
-### Nesting in Less and Sass
+### Nesting in preprocessors

-Avoid unnecessary nesting.
-Just because you can nest, doesn't mean you always should.
+Avoid unnecessary nesting in preprocessors whenever possible—keep it simple and avoid reverse nesting.
 Consider nesting only if you must scope styles to a parent and if there are multiple elements to be nested.

-Additional reading:
+**Additional reading:**

 - <a href="https://markdotto.com/2015/07/20/css-nesting/">Nesting in Sass and Less</a>
 </div>